developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 	(401) 555-4CUT

-To access the `address.cpcl` file, use the [RhoFile.join](/enterprise-browser/1-4/api/File?join) helper function and the [Application.publicFolder property](/enterprise-browser/1-4/api/Application?publicFolder) to create a fully qualified path to the file.
+To access the `address.cpcl` file, use the [RhoFile.join](/enterprise-browser/1-4/api/File/#joinspanclasstextinfostringspanp1spanclasstextinfostringspanp2) helper function and the [Application.publicFolder property](/enterprise-browser/1-4/api/Application/#publicfolder) to create a fully qualified path to the file.

-**Pass the fully qualified path created above to the [sendFileContents method](/enterprise-browser/1-4/api/printingzebra?sendFileContents(STRING path))**:
+**Pass the fully qualified path created above to the** [sendFileContents method](/enterprise-browser/1-4/api/printingzebra/#sendfilecontentsspanclasstextinfostringspanpath):

 	:::javascript
 	var addressFile = EB.RhoFile.join(EB.Application.publicFolder, 'address.cpcl');

-	//assuming you made an instance and connected per the previous instructions
+	//assuming an instance was created and connected
+	//per the previous instructions

 	myPrinter.sendFileContents(addressFile,function(e){
 		console.log(e);